jparraporcar/crypto-dashboard-frontend/README.md

 ## Install Dependencies

-Navigate to your cloned project's directory:
+After navigating to the cloned project's directory:

 ```
 cd crypto-dashboard-frontend
 ```

-Then, install the project dependencies using npm:
+The project dependencies should be installed using npm:

 ```
 npm install
 ```

-## Development

-For the development stage, you don't need to deploy the application in this repo in AWS for testing.
-You can run the project in your local machine by executing `npm start` and navigating to [http://localhost:3000](http://localhost:3000).
-However you will still need the endpoints coming from the backend deployment as explained in the next section in points 1 and 2.

 ## Deployment

-This project uses a Continuous Deployment (CD) pipeline with AWS.
-In order to ensure that the frontend is deployed correctly on AWS, you need to follow these steps:
+This project employs a Continuous Deployment (CD) pipeline with AWS.
+The following steps are required to ensure the frontend is correctly deployed on AWS:

-1. **Backend setup:** First.
-You can find the backend repo at [https://github.com/jparraporcar/crypto-dashboard-backend](https://github.com/jparraporcar/crypto-dashboard-backend).
-Follow the instructions there to deploy it correctly.
+1. **Backend setup:** Firstly, the backend repository can be found at [https://github.com/jparraporcar/crypto-dashboard-backend](https://github.com/jparraporcar/crypto-dashboard-backend).
+The instructions there should be followed to deploy it correctly.

-2. **Defining Endpoints:** Once the backend is deployed, you need to define the endpoints in the `env.ts` that you will create in the `/src` directory of this repo (`crypto-dashboard-frontend`).
+2. **Defining Endpoints:** Once the backend has been deployed, the endpoints need to be defined in a `.ts` file which should be created in the `/src` directory of this repository (`crypto-dashboard-frontend`).

-The 5 endpoints received from the backend deployment must be declared as a strings as follows:
+The 5 endpoints resulting from the backend deployment need to be declared as strings in the following way:

 ```
 export const loginApi='xxx'